Grizzly Bears: At the Heart of Terrestrial Conservation

-Over the last 15 years, Raincoast has been persistently working to remove and reduce the two largest threats to the long term presence of grizzlies in the GBR – habitat loss and hunting mortality.
+Over the last 15 years, Raincoast has been persistently working to remove and reduce the two largest threats to the long term presence of grizzlies in the Great Bear Rainforest (GBR) – habitat loss and hunting mortality.
 While we have made progress on both these fronts, both habitat loss and sport hunting continue in important parts of the GBR and Raincoast continues to address these issues.
 But increasingly, declining salmon stocks and climate change are superseding the historical threats to grizzly survival.

 Salmon Carnivore Project

-Examines the relationship between the health of coastal grizzlies and salmon abundance.
-Read more…
+Raincoast’s innovative Salmon Carnivore Project examines the relationship between the health of coastal grizzlies and salmon abundance.

 Ending the Grizzly Hunt

-For over a decade, Raincoast has lead the campaign to stop the trophy hunting of grizzlies.
-Read about our past successes and the vision ahead.
+For over a decade, Raincoast has lead the campaign to stop the trophy hunting of grizzlies through purchasing the rights to commercial hunting territories.